knebiolo/mast/README.md

 Starting in 2019, Kleinschmidt Associates (primary developer) will begin hosting the code on Atlassian Bitbucket.
 With internal and external collaborators, version control has become an issue and the software is no longer standard among users.
 Bitbucket is a web-based version control repository hosting service, which uses the Git system of version control.
 It is the preferred system for developers collaborating on proprietary code, because users must be invited to contribute.
 The Git distributed version control system tracks and manages changes in source code during development.
 This is important when more than 1 user of the open source software adapts it to use on their project.

 The software is written in Python 3.7.x and uses dependencies outside of the standard packages.
-Please make sure you have the following modules installed and updated when running telemetry analysis: Numpy, Pandas, Networkx, Matplotlib, Sqlite3, and Statsmodels.
+Please make sure you have the following modules installed and updated when running telemetry analysis: Numpy, Pandas, Networkx, Matplotlib, Sqlite3, Statsmodels, and SciKit Learn.
 The software also uses a number of standard packages including: Time, Math, Os, Datetime, Operator, and Collections.

 The example scripts found in the Read Me will guide the end user through a coplete radio telemetry project.
-However, you could import abtas into your own proprietary scripts and data management routines.
+However, you could import BIOTAS into your own proprietary scripts and data management routines.
 These scripts are examples only.

 # Project Set Up
 The simple 4-line script “project_setup.py” will create a standard file structure and project database in a directory of your choosing.  **It is recommended that the directory does not contain any spaces or special characters.**  For example, if our study was of fish migration in the Connecticut River our initial directory could appear as (if saved to your desktop):